Thai central bank to issue guidelines for green financing in Q3

-BANGKOK : Thailand's central bank said on Tuesday it plans to issue guidelines for banks to take account of environmental factors in the financial products and services they offer.
+BANGKOK: Thailand's central bank said on Tuesday (Aug 23) it plans to issue guidelines for banks to take account of environmental factors in the financial products and services they offer.

 The guidelines, set to be released in the third quarter, will help the financial sector, businesses and the public sector transition to a green economy, the Bank of Thailand said in a statement.